Starmaster (play-by-mail game)

-Starmaster is an open-ended, computer-moderated play-by-mail game that was published and administered by Schubel & Son.
+StarMaster is an open-ended, computer-moderated play-by-mail game that was published and administered by Schubel & Son from 1979 to 1992.

-History

-Richard Lloyd designed the game of StarMaster beginning in late 1979.
-Lloyd was involved as Game Designer for the next twelve years.
-In May 1992, Lloyd decided that the game had been putting unacceptable strain on his personal life and his "regular job" during that period, and decided with his colleague, Allen, to end the game for at least a year, without licensing the game to another company.
-In a note to StarMaster players in Paper Mayhem, a magazine for play-by-mail gamers, Lloyd left open the possibility of restarting the game as a fully computerized version in the future.

 Gameplay

 Starmaster was a strategic science fiction play-by-mail game that included space exploration, colonization of worlds, and options for diplomacy or combat with other races encountered.
 The premise of the game was that new races that achieve "faster-than-light" space travel would naturally explore and colonize neighboring star systems, and eventually encounter other developing races.

 On a beginning player's first turn, the player was given 300 points to design a new race, with each physical advantage costing a certain number of points.
 (Fangs cost more than mandibles, which in turn cost more than teeth.)
 Players not wanting to try insectoid, reptile, avian or other exotic races could choose to start with a basic human costing 300 points; they could then customize the race by adding advanced abilities (telepathy for 90 points, for example), while removing ordinary human abilities in order to keep the racial score under 300 points.
 Other options included whether the race was hive mind, or organized into a caste system that included several very different life forms.
 The player would also make basic decisions about the size and climate of their home planet.

 Having established their race, the player's new home world was then placed near the edge of the galactic map, with other "new" races, so they would have a chance to explore nearby star systems in their "neighborhood" before encountering some of the more experienced players closer to the galactic center.

 Turns were moderated by a computer.
 The cost in 1980 was $10 for the rulebook and the first three turns.
 The cost of each subsequent turn was $2.50.
 However, since space battles, trade activities, colonies' actions and any special activities each counted as a turn, reviewer Bill Fawcett noted that "someone playing Starmaster actively for a year could shell out a small fortune."

 In 1980, Starmaster had more than 2000 active players.